 Cladribine is a type of chemotherapy that belongs to a class of drugs called antimetabolites.
 These medications are taken up by cells and are able to prevent the cells from reproducing by inhibiting DNA synthesis.

 How to Take Cladribine

 Cladribine is given by intravenous (IV, into a vein) infusion.
-The infusion can be given either over 1-2 hours on several consecutive days, or as a continuous infusion over 5-7 days, depending on the protocol used by the doctor.
+The length of time of the infusion and how often you will receive the medication will be determined by your care team.
 The actual dose is dependent upon your body size.
 If you develop redness, swelling or soreness at the injection site, notify your nurse.

 Possible Side Effects of Cladribine

 There are a number of things you can do to manage the side effects of cladribine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)